Anthony Martin (escape artist)

-Anthony Martin is a professional escape artist, locksmith and Christian Evangelist most known for his daredevil skydiving and underwater escapes on network television.
+Todd Anthony Martin (born March 4, 1966) is an American professional escape artist, locksmith and Christian evangelist.
+He is most known for his daredevil skydiving and underwater escapes on network television.

-Early Anthony
+Early life

-Todd Anthony Martin is of German Russian descent and was born March 4, 1966, in Sheboygan, Wisconsin U.S.A.
-His great grandfather fled Russia just prior to the Russian Revolution.
+Martin is of German Russian descent and was born on March 4, 1966, in Sheboygan, Wisconsin.
+His great-grandfather fled Russia just prior to the Russian Revolution.
 He is the first of two children born to David and Georgene Martin.
-Born to a working-class family in a Midwestern town, Anthony began his career without the advantages of financial backing or theatrical connections.
-His early beginnings and news clippings indicate an unusually early effort to document and substantiate his escapes which has since become the cornerstone of his career.
-His first police substantiated escape was at the age of 12 while still in elementary school.
-He currently offers a reward to anyone who can prove he resorts to the use of any fake locks or handcuffs.

-Philosophy/Credentials
+Born to a working-class family in a Midwestern town, Martin began his career without the advantages of financial backing or theatrical connections.
+News clippings indicate an unusually early effort to document and substantiate his escapes, which have since become the cornerstone of his career.
+His first police-substantiated escape was at the age of 12, while he was still in elementary school.
+He currently offers a reward to anyone who can prove he resorts to the use of fake locks or handcuffs.

-Martin adheres to a purest philosophy in regards to his work and rejects the use of trick or altered locks to achieve his escapes.
-This philosophy resulted in his exposing on his ABC Network Television Special some of the tricks used by magicians to perform their escapes.
+Career

-Martin is a member of several locksmithing organizations and is a bonded locksmith.
-He has acted as security consultant for both Folger Adam (detention equipment) and U.S. Department of Homeland Security.
-The escape artist is also responsible for having written several technical articles for a leading locksmith publication.
-As time allows he services and opens antique safes when not performing.
+Martin rejects the use of trick or altered locks to achieve his escapes.
+On an ABC Network Television special, he exposed some of the tricks used by magicians to perform their escapes.

-School of Hard Locks
+Martin is a member of several locksmithing organizations, and is a bonded locksmith.
+He has acted as security consultant for Folger Adam (detention equipment) and U.S. Department of Homeland Security.
+He has written several technical articles for a leading locksmith publication.
+He services and opens antique safes when not performing.

-The escape artists most notable jail escapes include over a dozen documented challenges of all steel cell blocks.
-He has escaped from cells that have held such infamous crime figures as Baby Face Nelson and Edward Gein of "Psycho" fame.
-The Gein jail escape presented him with the task of circumventing 6 sets of handcuffs and 6 prison doors to reach freedom.
+His most notable jail escapes include over a dozen documented challenges of all-steel cell blocks.
+He has escaped from cells that have held such infamous crime figures as Baby Face Nelson and Edward Gein of Psycho fame.
+The Gein jail escape required Martin to circumvent six sets of handcuffs and six prison doors to reach freedom.
 His subsequent appearances in Ripley's Believe It or Not! have been translated into 17 languages worldwide.